BDC Hamburger Icon

 5. The prideful one

 A prideful employee is easy to spot.
 Like the bulldozer, they are “always right.”
 And if they’re wrong, they’re slow to admit it.
-Look for employees who are hungry, humble and smart, as opposed to workers who are blasé and prideful.
+When you’re hiring, look for employees who are hungry, humble and smart, as opposed to workers who are blasé and prideful.

 Here are some prideful employee red flags:

-Pride can be a dangerous thing, and it can affect workers at every level, including management.
+Pride can be dangerous and affect workers at every level, including management.
 Business leaders should stay humble and set a good example for their subordinates.

 Here are some signs of a gossiper:

-Gossip is often an unfortunate but inevitable part of the workplace.
-People like to talk.
-And those talks can often turn personal and pump life into the rumor mill.
+Gossip is an unfortunate but inevitable part of the workplace.
+People like to talk — and that talk can often turn personal and pump life into the rumor mill.
 Gossip can bring resentment, expose personal affairs and cause frustration.

 7. The underperformer